pablorenato1/pablorenato1/README.md

-## Hi 👋 my name is Pablo!
+## Hi 👋 my name is Pablo Renato!

-I am currently a student at UFRPE.
+I really love coding.
+The thrill of starting a new project, the satisfaction of refactoring code to make it cleaner and more efficient **AND IT STILL WORKING ??**  that is a great feeling.
+Yes, it can be tough at times, but I really like it.

+While my primary focus is backend coding, I also find joy in taking on frontend challenges for personal projects. 💻